hbhavsar1002/Wordle-Game/README.md

 # Wordle-Game
+This is a simple Wordle game which can be played in Command Line.
-Simple Wordle game in Python
+The game is built in Python language.